bodziosamolot/sourceGenerators/article.md

 - List of interfaces this type implements,
 - If it is static.

 This is just a minor part of all the information we can get about the associated code element.
-With semantic analysis we see our constructs not in isolation like in the case of Syntax Trees but in a broader landscape.
+With semantic analysis we see our constructs not in isolation like in the case of syntax trees but in a broader landscape.
 This context can be imagined as a compilation unit: an assembly or a project in our solution.
 So in other
-words: Compilation can be understood as a bunch of Syntax Trees stuck together with added metadata.
+words: compilation can be understood as a bunch of syntax trees stuck together with added metadata.

 ## Analyzers

 Source generators are the topic of this article.
 If we want to build a knowledge base to work with them it is worth mentioning the mechanism they are derived from.
 Namely: analyzers.
-They use the same concepts of Syntax Trees and Compilation to inspect the code.
+They use the same concepts of syntax trees and compilation to inspect the code.
 They allow to report Diagnostics through the use of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
 Diagnostics are those very helpful squiggles that we get in our IDE everytime we do something fishy.
 The other helpful feature of the IDE enabled by Analyzers are Code Fixes.
 They are implemented with [CodeFixProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.codefixes.codefixprovider?view=roslyn-dotnet-4.1.0) which allows us to get useful suggestions on how to fix problems.
-A Source Generator is an unusual Analyzer which apart from inspecting code, produces it based on the results of that inspection.
+A source generator is an unusual Analyzer which apart from inspecting code, produces it based on the results of that inspection.

 ## Types of Source Generators

 ### Regular Source Generators

-In this article we are focusing on Incremental Source Generators.
-You may be wondering if there are Non-Incremental Source Generators then?
+In this article we are focusing on incremental source generators.
+You may be wondering if there are non-incremental source generators then?
 Yes, there are!
 They were introduced in .NET 5 but there was a problem.
 All of that processing that happens with each compilation occurs very often.
 Pretty much with every keystroke.
 This caused the developer experience in the IDE to deteriorate badly.
 It could be improved by aggressively filtering the syntax processed by our generator but still was not good enough.
 The mechanism could be improved by introduction of caching and including the filtration in its contract.
-Let's see what are the improvements introduced in the next iteration of Source Generators.
+Let's see what are the improvements introduced in the next iteration of source generators.

 ### Incremental Source Generator